Why Can’t My Parents Apologize To Me?

 How To Make My Parents Apologize To Me

 If you are an adult kid of a parent that refuses to apologize, the following steps are for you.
 Please remember that it is not our job to make people change their behavior.
 The only thing adult kids can do is clearly communicate the hurt that is happening as a result of their folk’s behavior.

 Some parents will take the time to examine their behavior and will make changes.
 When this happens, it’s important to remember that they might fall back into their old patterns.
 Change takes lots of effort and energy, and sometimes we fail to show up as the improved person we want to be.

 Parents Need To Take Responsibility

 If this happens with your parents, try to be gracious and respectful.
 Remind them that you want a healthy, equal relationship as adults.
-Encourage them to be curious why they fell back into their hurtful behavior.
+Encourage them to be curious about why they fell back into their hurtful behavior.